CPT vs OPT: What are the differences?

 Before addressing the possibility of combining CPT and OPT, it's crucial to grasp the distinctions between these two programs:

-• CPT (Curricular Practical Training): CPT is a work authorization that permits international students to acquire practical work experience directly related to their field of study as part of their academic program.
-It can be pursued during the student's academic program and necessitates approval from the Designated School Official (DSO) and adherence to USCIS regulations.
+CPT (Curricular Practical Training): CPT is a work authorization that permits international students to acquire practical work experience directly related to their field of study as part of their academic program.
+It can be pursued during the student's academic program and necessitates approval from the Designated School Official (DSO) in SEVIS and is documented on the student’s I-20 — you do not file with USCIS for CPT.

-• OPT (Optional Practical Training): In contrast, OPT is a work authorization available to F-1 students upon finishing their academic program.
+OPT (Optional Practical Training): In contrast, OPT is a work authorization available to F-1 students — usually used after program completion (post-completion OPT) but can also be used pre-completion in limited ways.
+Students apply for OPT by filing Form I-765 with USCIS after getting an OPT recommendation from their DSO/I-20.
 It enables students to gain practical work experience in their field of study for up to 12 months (or 24 months for specific STEM degrees) and requires submission to USCIS for validation.

 Is It Possible to Engage in Both CPT and OPT?